 - Procedure –Highlight the procedure that needs to be followed when staff are not able to make it into work.
 For example, you may require them to call you instead of sending a message or email.
 Also, you may need them to briefly explain the reason for sickness absence and the expected return date.

 Aeris Employment Law can help you identify what type of scenario you are dealing with, guide you through the processes you should follow, advise you on what medical evidence you may need and draft the appropriate supporting documentation.

 There for you now and in the future

 We understand many of our clients come to us because they are in a difficult position: big enough to have employees and run the risk of their business being impacted by sickness absence problems, but too small to make having a full-time employment advisor on staff financially unviable.

 That’s why we offer a range of pricing options.
 We offer a monthly retainer package but it’s not compulsory: you are more than welcome to use our services only as and when you need them.
 Whatever arrangement you choose, we will still offer you a dedicated point of contact, so you can get 24/7 advice as soon as any problem arises.

 Even if you only use us on an “as needed” basis, you still get a big advantage over hiring in-house employment support.
 We have a team of legal staff at your disposal meaning you get the benefit of both our combined experience and a range of specialist knowledge and expertise to cover every aspect of sickness absence management.

-For more information on how we can help with any areas of Employee Sickness Absence, or any UK employment law issue, contact our specialist UK employment law solicitor Karin Henson on 0121 392 7479 or please complete our online enquiry form.
+For more information on how we can help with any areas of Employee Sickness Absence, or any UK employment law issue, contact our specialist UK employment law solicitor Karin Henson on 0121 392 7479 or please complete our online inquiry form.